Michelle Akers-Stahl holds the 1993 Concacaf Women’s Championship trophy. (FrontRowSoccer.com photo by Michael Lewis)

 Akers-Stahl did not argue the call.
 “I usually don’t,” she said.

-But Dorrance, from the bench, did.
+But Dorrance did – from the bench.
 He shouted to the game official that he should protect his star players more.
-Akers-Stahl scored a tournament-high 10 goals in the first FIFA Women’s world championship two years ago, including the game-winner in the championship game against Sweden.
+Akers-Stahl scored a tournament-high 10 goals in the first FIFA Women’s World Cup two years ago, including the game-winner in the championship game against Sweden.

 Ramdhan walked over to the bench, and while he never flashed a yellow or red card, ordered Dorrance off the field in the 35th minute.
 The pro-American crowd booed his dismissal.